cesarParra/expression/README.md

 - When using the endpoint that takes a record Id as the context, the query is performed `with sharing`, so any records that the user does not have access to will not be returned or taken into account in the operation.
+- When extracting data out of child records through the TOLIST function, any null value is skipped.
+Take this into account when computing information using list functions.

 ## Collections/List Support